February 7, 2024

 • Customer satisfaction: for example, measured by processing times or direct customer surveys

-Hard metrics like these are especially important in the negotiation of training budgets – however, they should not be the sole measure used in employee training.
-Because the correlation between training and metric is not always clear-cut.
+Hard metrics like these are especially important in the negotiation of training budgets – however, they should not be the only standard used for employee training.
+Because not always is a connection between training and metric clear.

 Conclusion: Measure training success on different levels

-All three levels are important to measure the success of employee training: The individual employee, departments or teams and the entire company.
-Therefore, it’s important to consider all three levels when asking, “Was this training successful?” – for example, with the three questions presented above.
+All three levels are important for measuring the success of employee training: the individual employee, departments or teams, and the entire company.
+Therefore, it is crucial to consider all three levels when asking "Was this training successful?" – for example, using the three questions presented above.
 The task of a good HR developer is ultimately to answer all three key questions with the right tools.

 The best tools to measure the success of employee training:

-• Surveys and Happy Sheets for the subjective perspective of employees.
+• Surveys and Happy Sheets for the employees' subjective perspective.

 • Questionnaires and tests to verify factual knowledge.

-• Personal conversations and observations of changes in everyday work.
+• Personal conversations and observation of changes in daily work.

-• Hard metrics to fix all impacts in a corporate context.
+• Hard metrics to document all impacts in the corporate context.

-We hope that this article has been helpful to you and wish you continued success in the training of your employees!
+We hope this article has helped you and wish you continued success in training your employees!

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."